T351 Week 2 (Wed) Summer 2014

 (Pudovkin's Man in chair intercut with: corpse, bowl of soup, child playing)

-In thematic editing (also referred to as a montage) images are edited
+In thematic editing is also referred to as a montage.
+(South Park -/- Team America) Images are edited

-together based only on a central theme.
+together based on a central theme.
 In contrast to most types of

 editing, thematic editing is not designed to tell a story by developing